 Triple inhaled therapy (LABA+ LAMA+ ICS) has been recently approved by the FDA and is taken only once a day.

 Intravenous aloha1 antitrypsin augmentation therapy for AATD patients.
 The high cost and lack of availability is the main limitation of this therapy.

 Supportive therapy includes oxygen therapy and ventilatory support, pulmonary rehabilitation, and palliative care.

 A major cause of hypoxemia in COPD is due to ventilation-perfusion mismatch (V/Q Mismatch), particularly in low V/Q areas.
 Hypoxic vasoconstriction of pulmonary arteries is to improve overall gas exchange efficiency.
-Supplemental oxygen can successfully reach the alveoli in these lungs, which prevent this vasoconstriction and thereby increasing perfusion and improving gas exchange thus resulting in improvement of hypoxemia.
+Supplemental oxygen can successfully reach the alveoli in these lungs, which prevents this vasoconstriction and thereby increasing perfusion and improving gas exchange, thus resulting in improvement of hypoxemia.

 Noninvasive positive pressure ventilation (NPPV) is known to decrease morbidity and mortality in patients with acute respiratory failure and hospitalized for COPD exacerbation.
 It should be tried as the first mode of ventilation in patients with COPD exacerbation with respiratory failure who otherwise have no absolute contraindication as it improves gas exchange, decreases hospitalization duration, reduces work of breathing, improves VQ matching, and improves survival.
-If NPPV doesn’t work in in a COPD patient in a hospital setting, then the patient should be intubated and put on a ventilator.
+If NPPV does not work in a patient with COPD in a hospital setting, then the patient should be intubated and put on a ventilator.